HBRP/Homebound/README.md

 # Homebound

-Homebound is an open-source collection of plugins that utilize the "em_fw" interface to communicate with a rust backend.
-The rust backend communicates with a PostgreSQL database, instead of the typical MySQL/MariaDB databases.
+Homebound is an open-source collection of plugins that utilize the "em_dal" interface to communicate with a rust backend.

 Data-Orientated design and DRY are driving principals in this project.